 Nausea Treatment

-In some cases, your Frenchie may need fluid treatment, antibiotics, dietary changes, antiemetics, or other drugs.
+Your Frenchie may sometimes need fluid treatment, antibiotics, dietary changes, antiemetics, or other drugs.
 It is important to follow the advice of your vet about proper care.

 Distemper in dogs is an extremely infectious and often lethal disease that can affect your Frenchie.
-It is a contagious virus that is often transmitted by contact with clothes, brush, food, water bowls or other shared items.
+It is a contagious virus that is often transmitted by contact with clothes, brushes, food, water bowls, or other shared items.
 It can even be transmitted by fresh urine or blood.

 Symptoms Of Distemper